jncraton/operating-systems-cpsc4420/lectures/19-atomic-transactions.md

 Automated two-phase locking
 ---------------------------

-- Immediately before reading, aquire lock if not already held
+- Immediately before reading, acquire lock if not already held
-- Immediately before writing, aquire or upgrade to exclusive lock if not already held
+- Immediately before writing, acquire or upgrade to exclusive lock if not already held
 - Unlock all locks at the end of the transaction

 Serial vs Serializable